Follow Italianism

 The Italian Senate discussed this Wednesday (15) the Decree-Law 36 which changes the rules for the recognition of Italian citizenship by jus sanguinis — the right transmitted by blood to descendants of Italians.

-Voting is scheduled for this Thursday (16), at 10 am Roma (5 am in Brazil).
+The vote is scheduled for this Thursday (16), at 10 am in Rome (5 am in Brazil).
 The government has a large majority.

 The measure, in force since March 28, has already been approved by the Constitutional Affairs Committee.
 To become definitive, it needs to be approved by both houses of Parliament by May 26.
 Otherwise, the decree will lose its validity.